-The approaching New Year presents an opportunity to reflect on the last 4 quarters and set goals for the next.
+Every quarter, it’s essential for leaders to reflect on past goals, assess progress, and set strategy for the future.
 For CEOs, such introspection is not only a healthy exercise, it’s a strategic imperative.

 To define the most important goals, consider the following questions: